 Your feet will change.
 Your running will change.
 Allow your running shoes to change.

-This guide will help you understand the different types of running shoes available and help you understand how to go about selecting the right one for you.
+This guide to running shoes will help you understand the different types of running shoes available and help you understand how to go about selecting the right one for you.

 Trail Shoes

-Trail running shoes are designed to provide more traction in the mud and snow, protection from roots and rocks, and power up steep inclines.
+Trail running shoes are designed to provide more traction in the mud and snow, protection from roots and rocks, and power up steep inclines when running on more rugged terrain and slippery surfaces.

-- Outsole has thicker lugs for increased traction on dirt, looking for things not to hold on to rocks
+- Outsole has thicker lugs for increased traction on dirt and rocks

 - Generally stiffer than road shoes, providing support as the foot moves side to side